 Do you have some programs installed on your computer that you don’t want anyone to know about?
-If that is the case then you can hide those programs from showing in the Control Panel and Settings so that others will not know that they are installed, nor will they will be able to uninstall or remove the program.
+If that is the case, then you can hide programs from showing in the Control Panel and Settings so that others will not know that they are installed, nor will they will be able to uninstall or remove the program.
 In this post, we’ve covered a few methods to hide Programs from Control Panel and Settings app.
-By hiding a program, no one will be able to find out if you ever installed it and the program will no longer be available for uninstallation.
+By hiding a program, no one can find out if you ever installed it and the program will no longer be available for uninstallation.

 Hide Programs from Control Panel in Windows 11/10

 You can hide one or all the installed Programs in the Control Panel and Settings as well so that others will the will be able to uninstall or remove the program, using the following methods:

 - Create a new DWORD SystemComponent in Windows Registry,

 - Enable Hide Programs and Features page setting in Group Policy